vmiklos/vmiklos.github.com/2024/editeng-rtf-export-lost-para-style.md

 - when referring to those styles

-The problem was that unused styles were removed from the style table, but not from the style → index mapping, so as soon as you had an unused paragraph style, the declared and the referred style indexes didn't match anymore.
+The problem was that unused styles were removed from the style table, but not from the style → index mapping, so as soon as you had both used and unused paragraph styles, the declared and the referred style indexes didn't match anymore.

 ## Results so far